oqlaalrefai/firstproject/read11.md

 - length holds the number of items in the array
 - you can change the value of elemnt inside the array using this technique : x[2] = 'new value';
-- An expression evaluates into (results in) a single value.
-Broadly speaking there are two types of expressions

 ### operators
 - ASSIGNMENT OPERATORS
 Assign a value to a variable color = 'beige';